suite22/blog/README.md

 ### M1 Processor
 Did you try to install Ruby on a Mac with Apple silicon and read through several blog posts?
 Read this and update `ffi` https://www.moncefbelyamani.com/how-to-install-homebrew-and-ruby-on-a-mac-with-the-m1-apple-silicon-chip/

+## Image Assets
+(This might be a poor choice for the future...)
+The maximum width of the stylesheet right now is 672 pixels so I've been resizing images down for faster loading and to limit the bloat in the repo.

 ## License

 Open sourced under the [MIT license](LICENSE.md).